MLTorches/BasicButtManager/docs/README.md

 ## Usage

-To set all connected toys to half intensity:
+To set all your machines to half intensity:

-1. Launch [Intiface :copyright: Central](https://intiface.com/central/) (follow the [tutorial](https://docs.intiface.com/docs/intiface-central/quickstart) page).
+1. Launch [Intiface :copyright: Central](https://intiface.com/central/) and connect your toys.
 2. Add this [NuGet](https://www.nuget.org/packages/BasicButtManager/) package to your project.
 3. Somewhere in your code...